roadrunner-server/docs/plugins/tcp.md

 The RoadRunner TCP plugin operates by receiving client requests and proxying them to free PHP workers that are not currently processing any request.

-> **Warning**
+{% hint style="warning" %}
-> It's essential to note that PHP workers are stateless, meaning you cannot save the context of a request between
-> multiple requests from a single client.
-Instead, you must use external storage, for
-> example [Key Value](../kv/overview.md), to maintain context and rely on the connection UUID to identify requests from
+It's essential to note that PHP workers are stateless, meaning you cannot save the context of a request between multiple requests from a single client.
+Instead, you must use external storage, for example [Key Value](../kv/overview.md), to maintain context and rely on the connection UUID to identify requests from individual clients.
-> individual clients.
+{% endhint %}

 The request sent to the PHP worker contains the following context: